 By the end of the course, you’ll be confident in performing intermediate rigging tasks, managing complex lifting operations, and maintaining full compliance with workplace safety standards.

-Due to the high-risk nature of rigging work, the Licence to Perform Rigging (Intermediate) course is delivered face-to-face over four full days.
+Due to the high-risk nature of rigging work, the Licence to Perform Rigging (Intermediate) course is delivered face-to-face.
 You’ll gain hands-on experience in a controlled environment, building both confidence and competence while receiving direct guidance and personalised feedback from experienced trainers throughout the course.

 This course is designed for those who already have basic rigging experience or a Licence to Perform Rigging (Basic) and want to develop the skills to perform more complex rigging operations safely and efficiently.
 It’s ideal for: